Open Insights: Reviewing EIA's Weekly Petroleum Status Report

-Continuing our weekly series, Open Insights, we'll take a look at the EIA's Weekly Petroleum Status Report (WPSR) for the week of July 28, 2017.
+Continuing our weekly series, Open Insights, we’ll take a look at the EIA’s Weekly Petroleum Status Report (“WPSR”) for the week of August 4, 2017.

-Although crude stocks drew by approximately 1.5M barrels, the market had anticipated a higher 2.8M draw, particularly following the elevated draws in the past 4 weeks.
-Gasoline and distillate inventories also drew, again a counter-seasonal draw as such oil products tend to build during the summer, and decline throughout Q4 when refineries throttle back for maintenance.
+Overall total commercial crude and petroleum product stocks continue their counter-seasonal fall, as inventories fell by 4.6M barrels.

-Much of the blame for the lackluster report can be placed on the swing of imports and exports.
-Imports increased by 209K bpd and exports declined by 328K bpd, which represents a net change of over 537K bpd, a 3.76M barrel swing for the week.
-Compounded by a 1.4M barrel "adjustment," the 5M total difference thus led to today's result.
+From a “Big 3” component standpoint, crude and distillates drew, while gasoline showed a notable rise.

 As always, we welcome your comments.
 If you would like to read more of our articles, please be sure to hit the "Follow" button above.